90poe/vscode-cy-helper/README.md

 - in case custom command definitions found - trying to parse argument types, setting `any` by default
 - get `typeDefinitionFile` content to check how much commands changed to display message
 - check for command names duplication (2 commands with same name will cause inappropriate behaviour)
-- write file with type definitions for commands to `typeDefinitionFile`, in case `includeAnnotationForCommands: true` also includes comments above commans.
+- write file with type definitions for commands to `typeDefinitionFile`, in case `includeAnnotationForCommands: true` also includes comment above commands. __Please note__ that comment should be in [JSDoc](https://code.visualstudio.com/docs/languages/javascript#_jsdoc-support) format (`/**`), in other case only last comment is added.
 - show message about duplicates, added and deleted commands.

 ![](./assets/generateTypes.gif)